-Beginning with SQLite version 3.34.0, the graphical syntax diagrams in the SQLite documentation are SVG generated using Pikchr.
-Previously the diagrams where GIF images generated using Tcl/Tk, ghostscript, and imagemagick.
+Beginning with SQLite version 3.34.0, the graphical syntax diagrams in the SQLite documentation are SVGs generated using Pikchr.
+In prior versions of SQLite, the diagrams were GIF images generated using a fiddly processing chain based on Tcl/Tk, Ghostscript, and ImageMagick.

-The SVG syntax diagrams are embedded in the text of the HTML documentation pages, rather than being separately loaded GIF images.
-That means fewer round-trips to the server to fetch resources, and the HTML documentation pages can be saved to a file and reloaded later for viewing off-line.
+The SVG syntax diagrams are embedded in the text of the HTML documentation pages rather than separately-loaded GIF images.
+That speeds page loads due to fewer HTTP round-trips to the server to fetch resources, and it makes saved copies of the resulting HTML documentation pages self-contained, simplifying later off-line viewing.

-SVG is resolution independent, so that diagrams look better on mobile devices.
+SVG is resolution independent, so that diagrams look better on high-DPI devices such as smartphones and tablets.

-The Pikchr source text promises to be easier to maintain than the older Tcl/Tk+ghostscript+imagemagick hodge-podge.
+The Pikchr source text promises to be easier to maintain than the prior Tcl/Tk+Ghostscript+ImageMagick toolchain.

 The scripts used to convert the documentation source text into display-ready HTML can now be cross-platform.
 The prior approach only seemed to work on Linux, and then only if the right utilities were installed.

-Pikchr provides additional flexibility in the formatting of syntax digrams, so that the diagrams can be made easier to read and understand.
+Pikchr provides additional flexibility in the formatting of syntax diagrams, so that the diagrams can be made easier to read and understand.

 Each syntax diagram is a file in the art/syntax/ subdirectory of the documentation source repository.
 You can click on any of the Pikchr source files to see the corresponding diagram.
 Click on the "Text" submenu option to see the original Pikchr source text rather than the rendered SVG.

-The pikchr.c source file can be compiled into a TCL extension by
+pikchr.c source file can be compiled into a Tcl extension by

 pikchr" which takes

-a single argument that the Pikchr source text.
+a single argument: the Pikchr source text.
 The

 pikchr command returns